awsdocs/aws-codepipeline-user-guide/doc_source/appendix-github-oauth.md

 **To add parameters and create a webhook in your template**

 We strongly recommend that you use AWS Secrets Manager to store your credentials\.
 If you use Secrets Manager, you must have already configured and stored your secret parameters in Secrets Manager\.
-This example uses dynamic references to AWS Secrets Manager for the GitHub credentials for your webhook\.
+This example uses dynamic references to Secrets Manager for the GitHub credentials for your webhook\.
 For more information, see [ Using Dynamic References to Specify Template Values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)\.
 **Important**
 When passing secret parameters, do not enter the value directly into the template\.
 The value is rendered as plaintext and is therefore readable\.
 For security reasons, do not use plaintext in your AWS CloudFormation template to store your credentials\.